ferreirajoaouerj/gp-openai-gym/README.md

 ### Prerequisites

-Please refer to DEAP, Gym and Stable-Baselines documentation for detailed instructions.
+Please refer to DEAP, Gym, Pybullet-Gym and Stable-Baselines documentation for detailed instructions.

 ## License